Mexico and police chief slam Texas’ new ‘sanctuary city’ ban

 “Isn’t this quasi-insane that we have to pass a law to force law enforcement officers to comply with the law?”
 Abbott said Monday on “Fox and Friends.”

-Terri Burke, executive director of the ACLU of Texas, said the group is committed to fighting the law.
-But it remained unclear Monday when it might file a lawsuit.
+Terri Burke, executive director of the ACLU of Texas, said the group is committed to fighting the law in court.
+But Texas took the unusual step Monday afternoon of asking a federal court in Austin to preemptively find the law constitutional, in an effort to head off legal challenges by cities and minority rights groups.

 The term “sanctuary cities” has no legal definition, but Republicans want local police to help federal immigration agents crack down on criminal suspects in the U.S. illegally.

-Note: This story has been corrected to reflect that there are an estimated 71,000 people living in the San Antonio area who aren’t in the country legally, not more than 1 million.